Headaches and Migraines

 Think Hormonal scarcity or imbalance:

-Let's carry this on a little bit and as well as having symptoms of magnesium deficiency, this imaginary patient is female aged 38, and always gets headaches coming up to a period - then maybe we need to assess and think about oestrogen and progesterone relationships.
+Let's carry this on a little bit: as well as having symptoms of magnesium deficiency, this imaginary patient is female aged 38, and always gets headaches coming up to a period - then maybe we need to assess and think about oestrogen and progesterone relationships.

 Think possibly unrecognised perimenopause or menopause: